 Sometimes, it does take a mathematician to make us do the math.
-On January 2012, Timothy Gowers, a British mathematics’ professor at the University of Cambridge, called for a boycott of Elsevier on his personal blog.
+In January 2012, Timothy Gowers, a British mathematics professor at the University of Cambridge, called for a boycott of Elsevier on his personal blog.
 He criticized the high prices practiced by the Dutch publisher and the difficulty in finding out how much libraries are actually paying for its services, which come often entangled in bundle subscriptions.
-At the same time, Elsevier, as the majority of publishers, does not pay for the peer reviewing process.
+At the same time, Elsevier, as the majority of publishers, does not pay for the peer-reviewing process.
 Looking at all those numbers, something doesn’t add up.
 Gowers decided to make his voice heard.
-As he claimed, he was not ‘only going to refuse to have anything to do with Elsevier journals from now on, but (he was) saying so publicly’.
+As he claimed, he was not ‘only going to refuse to have anything to do with Elsevier journals from now on, but (he was) saying so publicly.

-Researchers criticize Elsevier’s high subscription prices, ‘bundle’ subscriptions and its support for SOPA or PIPA acts. ” close=”yes”] The Costs of Knowledge[/su_tooltip] statement was released.
-34 prestigious mathematicians joined Gower’s boycott, refusing to either submit their articles to Elsevier, referee for them or join their editorial boards.
-More than a question of numbers, the Elsevier boycott was a question of principles which the mathematicians’ community represented the noblest way possible.
+Soon after, statement was released.
+34 prestigious mathematicians joined Gower’s boycott, refusing to either submit their articles to Elsevier, referee for them, or join their editorial boards.
+More than a question of numbers, the Elsevier boycott was a question of principles that the mathematicians’ community represented the noblest way possible.
 Today, four years after the signing of the statement, more than 15 thousand researchers have joined the Elsevier boycott, and every researcher is free to do so, via The Costs of Knowledge’s website.

 Now, Gowers has a new project in hands: the launching of Discrete Analysis mathematics’ journal.
-Once again, Gowers challenges the traditional publishing models, this time with a journal that is neither published or electronically hosted, but rather consists of a list of links on arXiv.
+Once again, Gowers challenges the traditional publishing models, this time with a journal that is neither published nor electronically hosted but rather consists of a list of links on arXiv.

 Peer review, updates and attractive design

-The articles submitted to Discrete Analysis will be subjected to a peer review process, identically to what happens in more conventional journals.
-Gowers defends that the peer-review process is one of the features that distinguishes this journal from a mere list of preprinted links.
-In addition, Discrete Analysis enrichs its webpage by adding a “Editorial Introduction” to each article, therefore providing access to interesting editorial information that, in the current publishing system, never reaches the reader.
+The articles submitted to Discrete Analysis will be subjected to a peer-review process, identically to what happens in more conventional journals.
+Gowers defends that the peer-review process is one of the features that distinguish this journal from a mere list of preprinted links.
+In addition, Discrete Analysis enriches its webpage by adding an “Editorial Introduction” to each article, therefore providing access to interesting editorial information that, in the current publishing system, never reaches the reader.
 The arXiv model also allows for an innovative feature: the possibility for updated versions of the articles.
 While in the current publishing models, an article is a rather strict final product, the arXiv model will keep the reader informed about the latest updates.